 - the TSO should have sole discretion in respect of the ownership of the physical connection 'T', and primary isolation valve, including pipe work up to the isolation valve; - ownership of the equipment downstream of the primary isolation valve should be agreed between the parties.
-The TSO should not be obliged to own or provide this equipment, and the IP can elect to own it; and - where there is split ownership, the split should not create small, isolated groups of assets owned by one party within a station owned by the other party, unless agreed by both parties.
+The TSO should not be obliged to own or provide this equipment.
+The TSO should give the IP an option to own this equipment permanently, or to transfer ownership to the TSO once constructed; and - where there is split ownership, the split should not create small, isolated groups of assets owned by one party within a station owned by the other party, unless agreed by both parties.